RobAntunes/Skye/README.md

 ## Conclusion

-The Skye.js Server provides a powerful and flexible foundation for building modern web applications.
-By leveraging its advanced features like middleware, routing, and server-side reactivity, you can create scalable and efficient server-side applications that integrate seamlessly with the Skye.js framework.
+The Skye Server provides a powerful and flexible foundation for building modern web applications.
+By leveraging its advanced features like middleware, routing, and server-side reactivity, you can create scalable and efficient server-side applications that integrate seamlessly with the Skye framework.

+Skye provides an advanced reactivity system, powerful async operation handling, and parallel execution features through worker pools.
+By combining these tools, Skye ensures high performance and scalability in modern web applications while giving developers full control over how their applications behave.

 ## TODO: ONGOING